znes/FlEnS/open_eGo/README.rst

 For the project open_eGo are three scenarios choosen and developed.
 Please find in the subfolders the scenario descriptions and data.

 renpassG!S
 ==========

+The scenarios are created and caluculated with the Application renpassG!S.
+In order to reproduce the calcualten use the following commit version of renpassG!S and its dependencies.

 Requirements
 ************

-The scenarios are created and caluculated with the Application renpassG!S.
-In order to reproduce the calcualten use the following commit version of renpassG!S and its dependencies.
+**renpassG!S**

 .. code-block::